 Weather conditions permitting, the bluebells may also coincide with over 10,000 bright and bold tulips coming into flower around the house and garden in mid-April to mid-May as part of the Tulip Festival at Standen.

 Pick up an walk leaflet at Visitor Reception for suggested routes through the bluebell coverage or download one online before you go.

 Whilst on a Bluebell walk there is plenty more to see than just flowers.
-The woods at Standen are home to of badgers, roe deer and fallow deer.
-We have recently completed a new badger viewing platform that is available for public use in the woods and see if you can spot wildlife.
+The woods at Standen are home to badgers, roe deer and fallow deer.
+Discover the badger viewing platform available for public use in the woods and see if you can spot wildlife.
 Listen out for the sounds of blackbird, chaffinch, chiffchaff, blackcap, magpie, great spotted woodpecker and woodpigeon, all found on the estate